 The most common reason for retiring is turning a certain age.
 For instance, slightly over 18% of Americans leave the workforce at age 62.
 Interestingly, this coincides with Social Security eligibility.

-Further to this, over half of people leave between the ages of 61 and 65.
-Thus, for many, age appears to be a milestone signaling when it’s time to leave work behind.
+Furthermore, over half of people leave between the ages of 61 and 65.
+Thus, for many, age appears to be a milestone signalling it’s time to leave work behind and move on to their next phase of life.
 For more information, see Should You Retire at 62.

 3. You're Debt-Free